 Located in the archaeological area of the Roman Forum, the Temple of Romulus stands between the Temple of Antoninus and Faustina and the Basilica of Maxentius and Constantine.

 On the basis of the description on a coin, archaeologists have identified that Emperor Maxentius erected the temple in 307 AD in honour of his son.
 The temple has an age-old bronze door and the lock still works.
 Emperor Maxentius’ son Romulus died in 309 at age four and was deified as a God.
-It was believed by medieval sources that this temple was built by Maxentius in memory of his son and other recently deceased family members.
+Maxentius built the temple in memory of his son and other recently family members.

 Other Notable Features of Roman Forum